scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-294.md

 ---
 layout: answer
 title: "This cloud architecture principle insists applications sho"
-blurb: "You should design applications for failure, so that an entire application does not go offline, even if a subsystem fails.
-Furthermore, the ability to fail"
+blurb: "<p>You should design applications for failure, so that an entire application does not go offline, even if a subsystem fails.
+Furthermore, the ability to fa"
 quid: 294
 ---